speedscale/docs/docs/guides/graphql.md

 ## Overview

-GraphQL services work automatically in the same way HTTP services should work.
+GraphQL services work automatically in the same way HTTP services work.
 All functionality including Capture, Analyze and Replay work the same because of translations done by Speedscale.
 GraphQL introduces a couple of new concepts that may be unfamiliar to those used to REST but all of the usual Speedscale how-tos and tricks apply to GraphQL.

 GraphQL responses are supported natively without translation.
-Fortunately, GraphQL responses are JSON formatted and Speedscale's normal data analysis tools like [transformers](../concepts/transforms.md) should work without issue.
+Fortunately, GraphQL responses are JSON formatted and Speedscale's normal data analysis tools like [transformers](../concepts/transforms.md) will work without issue.

 However, GraphQL Queries are very different because they are constructed from a proprietary domain specific language called an Abstract Syntax [Tree](https://adamhannigan81.medium.com/understanding-the-graphql-ast-f7f7b8e62aa4).
 The topic of ASTs is beyond the scope of this document but a little bit of knowledge should make testing GraphQL straightforward.